-Whether the obscure films you’re hoping to discover are the works of misunderstood geniuses or the trashiest fragments of low culture, I hope that Hidden Films brings you as many laugh-filled and/or insightful nights as I’ve experienced while building it.
-I welcome any and all suggestions from readers about additional rare films I should seek out.
+I hope you enjoy Hidden Films, that it gives you many campy and/or insightful nights of movie-watching, and I welcome any and all suggestions from readers about additional rare films I should seek out.